Image: Stephan Rohner. Courtesy the artist and Luhring Augustine, New York.

-Janet Cardiff is celebrated for a body of work that comprises audio walks, sound works and sound installations.
-Born in Canada and now living in Canada and Berlin, she often works with her partner Georges Bures Miller, but first gained recognition as a solo artist.
+Janet Cardiff is celebrated for a body of work that comprises audio walks, film, photography and sound installations.
+Born in Canada and now living in British Colombia and Berlin, she often works with her partner Georges Bures Miller, but first gained recognition as a solo artist.

 Cardiff has exhibited at San Francisco Museum of Modern Art, the Louisiana Museum in Denmark, the Museum of Modern Art in New York and Tate Modern in London.
-In 1999, she was commissioned by Artangel to make The Missing Voice (Case Study B) in London.
-In Forty Part Motet (2001), members of Salisbury Cathedral Choir are recorded singing an arrangement of the choral work Spem in alium nunquam habui by Thomas Tallis.
-Forty individual voices are played back through forty speakers in an installation that has been exhibited and acclaimed internationally.
+In 1999 she was commissioned by Artangel to make The Missing Voice (Case Study B) in London.
+Her work often enables an audience to experience sound as a spacial event, exploring a particular location or acoustic experience.

 Cardiff’s acclaimed sound installation Forty Part Motet is presented for Groundwork in Richmond Chapel in Penzance.
 An arrangement of forty speakers enables listeners to move around amongst a choir of forty individual voices.
 The performance happens as though live in the space – the sound moves from one speaker to another, reverberating within the architecture as the singers’ voices meet each other in harmony.